 6. Wash Carefully

-Once your painted fabric is set and dry, you will need to take care when washing it so that the design does not fade or become damaged.
-To do this, wash the fabric in cold water on a gentle cycle and air dry it if possible.
+Once your painted fabric is set and dry, you must take care when washing it so the design does not fade or become damaged.
+To do this, gently wash the fabric in cold water and air dry it if possible.
 If you must use a dryer, set it on low heat.

 Finishing Touches – How to Preserve and Protect Your Paintings on Fabric